 The Council also has several committees, such as conduct, finance and audit, which develop rules and policies and overview procedures.
 Find out more about committees in our Committees and Sub-committees article.

-Our Council meetings are held by live video streaming and anyone can join.
-Please contact Audrey Wallace at firstname.lastname@example.org if you want to join.
+Our Council meetings are held using Microsoft Teams webinars and anyone who registers can join.
+Find the link to register on the page of the meeting you wish to join.
 You can check when the next Council meeting is on our events page.

 We publish Council meeting minutes and papers for the past year in our publications.
 You can ask for earlier Council minutes and papers by emailing Audrey Wallace: email@example.com